 - Wander out to Compass Point.

-Best Airbnb in Bude: Charming conversion in an old Granary
+Historic Cottage in Bude: Charming Conversion in an Old Hayloft

-Soak in all of Cornwalls historic charm from this cool little Granary-come-cottage.
+Soak in all of Cornwall’s historic charm from this cool little hayloft-come-cottage.
 It’s perfectly situated if you’re looking to enjoy dramatic coastal walks and charming local cafe culture.
-It’s dog-friendly too if you’ve got a furry best friend.View on Airbnb
+Set on a massive 22-acre property, it’s dog-friendly too if you’ve got a furry best friend!

 Best Hotel in Bude: Sea Jade Guest House

 An All-around holiday destination, there are plenty of things to see and do in Looe that will enchant travellers of all ages.
-From coastal hikes and days at the beach to animal encounters and historical landmarks, this small Cornwall town is bursting with opportunities for family fun.
+From coastal hikes and sandy beaches to wildlife encounters and historical landmarks, this small Cornwall town is bursting with opportunities for family fun.

 Things to See and Do in Looe